Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 Each individual in this genus possesses a robust and fortified skull that shields their brain from damage caused by the specialized beak they use to drill into trees.

-They do this not just to find food but also to make holes for nesting and communicate with other species members.
+They do this to find food, make holes for nesting, and communicate with other species members.

 In this piece, we will concentrate on several species of woodpeckers in New Jersey, located in the New England region.

-Continue reading to learn more about the eight species of woodpeckers in New Jersey and get a better idea of how each one differs from the others.
+Continue reading to learn more about the eight species of woodpeckers in New Jersey and get a better idea of how each differs.

 1. Downy Woodpecker